nginx-proxy/nginx-proxy/README.md

 `.key` extension.
 For example, a container with `VIRTUAL_HOST=foo.bar.com` should have a `foo.bar.com.crt` and `foo.bar.com.key` file in the certs directory.

+#### Passphrase

+Optionally you can set passphrase file for each certificate by creating `.pw` file with passphrase in certs directory.
+For example `foo.bar.com.pw`.

 #### Diffie-Hellman Groups

 If you have Diffie-Hellman groups enabled, the files should be named after the virtual host with a